 Sayer & Bennett's map is the first separately published map to focus on Lake Champlain and Lake George.
-This large format map extends from Fort William Henry in the North to Fort George and Skenesborough in the south.
+Extending from Fort William Henry in the North to Fort George and Skenesborough in the south, this large format detailed chart of Lake Champlain was based on a survey made by Brassier during 1758 and 1759, while he was employed by John Montressor as both a surveyor and draughtsman.
 A number of the names have been changed, Ticonderoga was formerly Fort Carillon, Fort George and Fort William now feature as does Lake George (named after the British monarch in 1755).

 The Richelieu River-Lake Champlain-Lake George region provides a navigable water link between the St. Lawrence and Hudson Rivers, and for this reason it played a strategic role in both the French & Indian War and the American Revolutionary Wars.
 Adversaries used the waterway-sometimes referred to as "The Great Warpath"--as a vital axis for penetrating each other's territory.

 Despite the area's importance, it was not well mapped until the French & Indian War, when the British Commander in Chief Amherst commissioned a survey by William Brassier.
 Brassier's work was unpublished for years, presumably because hostilities had by this time essentially ended, and his survey did not appear in print until 1776 after the opening of the American Revolution.